 You'll need to wash any breastfeeding bras at a high temperature and change your breast pads frequently while you're both being treated.

 If you express any breast milk while you have thrush, you'll need to give the milk to your baby while you're still having treatment.
-Freezing it and using it may mean the thrush comes back at a later date.
+Do not freeze it and use it at a later date, as this could cause the thrush to come back.

 Treating thrush when you're breastfeeding